nginx-architects/agility2022-apigw-nic/modules/module6/readme.md

 ![Canary Responses](media/split-responses.png)

 You can configure the ratio in 1% increments, from 1-99%.

-    > **Important!**   You are still using the https://cafe.example.com/coffee URL - you did not have to change the PATH of the url, but Nginx Ingress Controller is routing the requests to 2 different services, 80% to coffee-mtls AND 20% to tea-mtls!
+**Note!**   You are still using the http://api.example.com/animals URL - you did not have to change the PATH of the url.
+Nginx Ingress Controller is routing the requests to 2 different services, 80% to animals AND 20% to animalsv2.
 This allows for easy testing of new application versions, without requiring DNS changes, new URLs or URIs, or other system changes.

 -------------